Online advertising: Anti-targeting technologies

-Privacy concerns
+Privacy and user surveillance

 The collection of user information by publishers and advertisers has raised consumer concerns about their privacy.
-Sixty percent of internet users surveyed sais they would use Do Not Track technology to block all collection of information if given an opportunity.
+Sixty percent of internet users surveyed said they would use Do Not Track technology to block all collection of information if given an opportunity.
 Over half of all Google and Facebook users are concerned about their privacy when using Google and Facebook, according to Gallup.

 Many consumers have reservations about online behavioral targeting.
 By tracking users' online activities, advertisers are able to understand consumers quite well.
 Advertisers often use technology, such as web bugs and respawning cookies, to maximize their abilities to track consumers.
 According to a 2011 survey conducted by Harris Interactive, over half of Internet users had a negative impression of online behavioral advertising, and forty percent feared that their personally-identifiable information had been shared with advertisers without their consent.
 Consumers can be especially troubled by advertisers targeting them based on sensitive information, such as financial or health status.
-Furthermore, some advertisers attach the MAC address of users' devices to their 'demographic profiles' so they can be retargeted (regardless of the accuracy of the profile) even if the user clears their cookies and browsing history.
+Furthermore, some advertisers attach the MAC address of users' devices to their "demographic profiles" so they can be retargeted (regardless of the accuracy of the profile) even if the user clears their cookies and browsing history.